tostanoski/about/README.md

 I'm Tom.
 I live in Columbus, Ohio, USA with my ladyfriend.
 I like video games, comics, lots of different music, vinyl records, weird TV and movies, professional wrestling, pub quiz, and sleep.
 Particularly sleep.

-Want to know more?
-Feel free to [schedule a video call](https://when.works/tostanoski) with me.

 ## Why should I care?

 To be honest, you probably shouldn't.
 But if you want to, it's because I might be the technical support rockstar that you're looking for.
 Or because I'm a quizmaster for [Geeks Who Drink](https://geekswhodrink.com).
 Presently I'm subbing in the Columbus area, but I'll likely have a permanent venue should any come online.

-You might also be interested because of my groovy, blacklight reactive orange hair (Manic Panic Electric Tiger Lilly, if you're curious), or because I started a sentence with a conjunction above. ~~Fight me, grammar nerds!~~ Actually please don't, as you're probably win and I don't have the energy.
+You might also be interested because of my goatee, lip piercing, bald head, or because I started a sentence with a conjunction above. ~~Fight me, grammar nerds!~~ Actually please don't, as you're probably win and I don't have the energy.

+Since originally writing this I've transitioned away from technical support to the related areas of technical support and webmastery.
+I maintain the the [Veeva Vault Help project](https://veevavault.help) at [Veeva](https://veeva.com).

 ## Anything else we should know?

 I dunno.
 I'm not much of a developer, but I've been known to write code every now and then.
 I can hack a little Python, HTML/CSS/JavaScript (I really don't like JavaScript), Objective-C and Swift.
 I speak English as my primary language.
 I took Spanish in school and still remember a good bit of it.
 In 2018 I learned some Portuguese to try to keep up with my Brazilian coworkers.
 I no longer work for the Brazilians, and I'm damn glad.

-I use an old MacBook Air to get my work done while I'm between gigs, an iPhone Xs Max for most of my communication, and a sweet Windows 10 PC in the Mini-ITX formfactor for gaming.
-I also have a pile of other consoles and handhelds, so if it's a video game, I probably have something to play it on.
+I'll update my gear list eventually.
+I've had three laptops in two years due to role and platform changes, so it's hard to pin things down.
+Right now, I'm writing this on a MacBook Pro M1 Max.

 I have a tattoo of Tux the Linux mascot on my right shoulder.
 Get to know me and I might let you see it.